 Selective Service Registration Information

 U.S. law requires that every U.S. male between the ages of 18 and 26 register for the Selective Service.
 This requirement applies to citizens, permanent residents, refugees, asylees, and even undocumented aliens.
 It does not apply to women or any foreigners in the United States with non-immigrant visas (e.g. tourists, students, business, etc.).
 If you’ve already registered, you can get an instant Official Letter of Registration at www.sss.gov.
 If you did not register and are still within this age range, you must register at the same website.
-If you failed to register as required, you should not apply for U.S. citizenship until age 31.
+However, you should not apply for U.S. citizenship until age 31 if you are over the age of 25 and failed to register as required.
 If you apply before this 5-year period has passed, USCIS will likely deny your application on the basis of not meeting the good moral character requirement.

 5 Years of Address Information